Gagan3825/Gagan3825/README.md

 - 👋 Hi, I’m @Gagan3825
-- 👀 I’m interested in ...java , Kotlin, android development
+- 👀 I’m interested in ...java , Kotlin, android development,React Native
 - 🌱 I’m currently learning ...Android and Java,Kotlin
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...